vermad843/JavaScriptFullCourse/README.md

       > Add button and input tag

       > style the button and input tag

+      > Make the input button work with onclick